roobre/carrierlost/content/post/vfio-fine-tuning.md

 ### Note on the number of cores

-A few months ago, I was using an i5-6600k for virtualization instead.
+A few months ago, I was using an i5-6600k for virtualization instead of the 9900k.
 I do not recommend this, under any circumstance: Most modern games need at least 4 cores to perform decently, so if you have less than 8 cores, you will have little success with vfio, either with the tricks explained here or likely anywhere else.

+Wether to prefer SMT or not (for example, if 4c2t is better than 6c for gaming) is a question for which I still do not have an answer, and will likely depend a lot on the particular workload (game).
+If you can afford it, go for the biggest thing and call it a day.

 The main reason for this is that your host still needs to do a lot of stuff while you are running the VM.
 If you don't reserve enough cores for it, your virtual machine will be preempted out by the linux scheduler, causing huge latency spikes both due to the scheduling itself, and by the hosts tasks evicting their data from the L1 and L2 caches.